-Students with children may wish to take advantage of the James R. Russell Child Development Center, which is conveniently located at 2222 Burt Street.
-The Center has reasonable rates, and can accommodate children ranging in age from six weeks through five years.
+Children from the age of six weeks to five years receive tender, loving care at the Center, which is licensed by the State Department of Health and Human Services and operates from 6:30 a.m. to 6:00 p.m.
+Monday through Friday with the exception of university holidays.
 All full-time students may qualify for a tuition discount or state funded child care assistance; undergraduate student parents may qualify for priority enrollment.
 Call 402.280.2460 or access creighton.edu/childdevelopmentcenter for information.

-Living Accommodations On Campus Housing
+Living Accommodations On-Campus Housing

-Creighton University offers on-campus housing for all full-time matriculated students.
-All unmarried undergraduate students from outside the immediate Omaha area (as defined by the University) are required to live in University residence halls during their first two years at the University.
+Creighton University offers on-campus housing for all full-time, undergraduate matriculated students.
+All unmarried undergraduate students from outside the immediate Omaha area, as defined by the University, are required to live in University residence halls during their first two years at the University.
 Students from the Omaha area may live in the residence halls.
-Otherwise, during their first two years at the University, students from the Omaha area must live with a parent or guardian.
-A request to be exempt from the residency requirement must be made in writing to the Office of the Associate Vice Provost for Student Life-Residence Life by July 15th for requests for the upcoming Fall Semester (April 1 for Opus Hall and Davis Square students) and December 1 for the Spring Semester.
-Only the Associate Vice Provost for Student Life will be able to permit these exemptions.
+Otherwise, during their first two years at the University, students from the Omaha area must live with a parent or guardian unless given permission by the Associate Vice Provost for Housing & Auxiliary Services or their designee, to live elsewhere.

+A request to be exempt from this residency requirement must be made electronically to the Office of the Associate Vice Provost for Housing & Auxiliary Services via email at Housing@creighton.edu, by July 15th for requests for the upcoming fall semester, and by December 1 for the upcoming spring semester.
+Only the Associate Vice Provost for Housing & Auxiliary Services or their designee will be able to permit these exemptions.
 A resident must be a full-time, matriculated student at the University.
-If space allows, the University may permit housing of part-time students in University residence halls.
+If space allows, the University may permit housing of part-time, graduate, and professional students in University residence halls.

 The University operates nine residence halls.
 Deglman, Kiewit, and Gallagher Halls are traditional-style freshman residence halls with common bathroom facilities.
 Rooms are double occupancy.
 Space in Swanson Hall is available to freshman students as well.
 Swanson is a suite-style hall with four freshman or four sophomore students per suite.
 McGloin Hall is also a suite-style hall with four sophomore students per suite.
 Kenefick Hall is an apartment-style hall for sophomores with double-occupancy efficiency and one-bedroom apartments.
-Heider Hall is an apartment-style residence with double and quadoccupancy efficiency, one-bedroom, and two-bedroom apartments open to sophomore undergraduates.
+Heider Hall is an apartment-style residence with double and quad-occupancy efficiency, one-bedroom, and two-bedroom apartments open to sophomore undergraduates.
 Davis Square and Opus Hall, apartment complexes for junior and senior-level students, house students in two, three, or four-bedroom apartments.
 Residents of Davis Square and Opus Hall sign a 12-month lease.
 All other students contract for the full academic year, beginning in August and continuing until the end of exams the following May.

 The residence hall agreement is for room and board.
 All freshman and sophomore residents are required to have a meal plan.
-Students living in Deglman, Gallagher, Kiewit, Swanson, and McGloin Halls must choose from 12, 15, or 19 meals per week.
-Kenefick Hall residents and sophomores living in Heider must select from these three plans or the SuperFlex meal plan.
-Residents of Davis Square, Opus Hall, and Heider Hall (except sophomores) may purchase 12, 15, or 19 meals per week, the Super Flex meal plan or the Flex meal plan.
-A student requesting to be waived from the board plan for medical or other reasons must furnish documentation to the Associate Vice Provost for Student Life-Residence Life for review.
+Residents living in Deglman, Gallagher, Kiewit, Swanson, and McGloin must purchase either the All Access, 15, 12, or 9 meal plan.
+Sophomore residents of Kenefick Hall and Heider Hall must purchase the All Access, 15, 12, 9 or Flex 100 meal plan option.
+Exemptions (for example, for religious or medical reasons) to meal plan requirements may be requested electronically to the Associate Vice Provost for Housing & Auxiliary Services or their designee, via email at Housing@creighton.edu.
 Generally, the University Dining Services is able to meet most dietary needs.
 Board plans are also available to off campus and commuting students.